Munawwar/lithium-ui/core/base/README.md

 Lithium adds the following useful APIs to be used along with jQuery:

-1. Data type assertion: isDefined,isElement...
+1. Data type assertion: isDefined, isElement etc.
-2. Things like bind,inherit,namespace...
+2. Classes and inheritance.
+3. Event handling with context binding.
-3. Publisher-subscriber pattern that can be used to communicate between loosly coupled modules/components.
+4. Publisher-subscriber pattern that can be used to communicate between loosly coupled modules/components.
-4. Browser detection (which is still useful for fixing certain bugs or for statistics).
+5. Browser detection (which is still useful for fixing certain bugs or for statistics).

 Lithium depends on jQuery.
 Lithium is seperated into modules, so you use only what you need.